Knaresborough railway station: Facilities

 The station is unstaffed, but has a single ticket machine available on platform 1.
 The station buildings on the eastbound platform are in private commercial use – one of these is a cafe (sited in the old booking office) that is open to the public.
 Both platforms have shelters and are linked by subway and the level crossing.
 Step-free access is via separate entrances to each platform.
 A long-line P.A. system and passenger information screens are in place to provide train running details.

 Future

 On 5 March 2015, the Harrogate Line, amongst others in the area including the Leeds-Bradford Interchange-Halifax Line, the Selby-Hull Line and the Northallerton-Middlesbrough Line, were named top priority for electrification; the estimated cost for the Harrogate Line was £93 million, with a projected cost-benefit ratio of 1/1.80.
-No impementation date has been set however.
+No implementation date has been set however.

 Money has been set aside for the doubling of the single line sections between Knaresborough and York.
 This will allow capacity improvements along the whole line.
 The projected completion date for this work is 2018.

 Services

-During Monday to Saturday off-peak, there is a half-hourly service to Leeds (westbound) and an hourly service to York (eastbound).
-Additional services run during weekday peak periods.
+All week, there is a half-hourly service between Leeds and York (eastbound).
+Additional services run between Leeds and Knaresborough during weekday peak periods.

-During evenings there is an hourly service in each direction, whilst on Sundays (from mid-morning) there are two trains per hour to Leeds and one to York.
+During evenings, there is an hourly service in each direction.